Don't just move stuff around until it looks pretty

 That being said, the design guidelines are universal and also apply to marketing websites, e-commerce websites, software applications, and more.

 The focus of this book is user interface (UI) design, which is made up of visual and interaction design.
 UI design is a large part of user experience (UX) design.
+Every pixel on the screen directly affects the user’s experience.

 You’ll learn how to design the interface that people interact with when they use a digital product.
 The actual pixels on a screen that make up a website or app.
 What it looks like, how it works, and why it works that way.